Tutu’s last-ditch visa appeal for Dalai Lama rejected

-Zuma has refused to take a stand on the visa, saying Monday that “I don’t think that you can get a definite answer from me.”
+Zuma has refused to take a public stand on the visa, saying Monday that “I don’t think that you can get a definite answer from me.”

 Tutu’s Peace Centre then urged Motlanthe to intervene to grant the visa, but his spokesman Thabo Masebe told AFP that “the deputy president does not become involved in visa applications.”

 “The deputy president did not have a problem with the Dalai Lama,” Masebe said.
 “This does not suggest he would be in a position to grant a visa to the Dalai Lama.”

 The Dalai Lama has visited South Africa three times before and was welcomed by former president Nelson Mandela.
 But South Africa denied him a visa in 2009, openly admitting it feared alienating key trade partner China.

 He had been invited to give an inaugural lecture on Saturday, wrapping up three days of events around the archbishop’s birthday.

 The celebrations began Thursday inside St George’s Cathedral, where Tutu rallied for all-race democracy as Anglican archbishop of Cape Town, with a launch of his new biography, “Tutu: The Authorised Portrait”, co-authored by his youngest daughter Mpho and journalist Allister Sparks.

 The glossy book outlines his life story with pictures and tributes from world dignitaries, and the upbeat, relaxed ceremony featured frequent laughter and Tutu’s dance moves.

 “It has been a great privilege to work on this book,” Mpho Tutu told the around 300 people in the church pews.